maxmind/minfraud-api-dotnet/index.md

 .NET 4.5 to provide non-blocking calls to the minFraud web services.

 To use this API, first create a new `WebServiceClient` object.
-The constructor takes your MaxMind user ID, license key, and an optional options array as
+The constructor takes your MaxMind user ID and license key:
-arguments:

 ```csharp
 var client = new WebServiceClient(10, "LICENSEKEY");
 ```

+You may also specify the fall-back locales, the host, or the timeout as optional parameters.
+See the API docs for more information.

 This object is safe to share across threads.
-It should be disposed of when you done using it.
+If you are making multiple requests, the object should be reused to so that new connections are not created for each request.
+Once you have finished making requests, you should dispose of the object to ensure the connections are closed and any resources are promptly returned to the system.

 Then create a new `Transaction` object.
 This represents the transaction that you are sending to minFraud: